 entertainment in The Show Lounge with large dance

 We have limited group space in the following categories:

 VS-VERANDA STATEROOM: 240 sq. ft. stateroom --$4898 per

 IS-INSIDE STATEROOM (SOLD OUT) 180 sq. ft., --$2598 per person

 We have space for 28 guests in our group due to the special

 onboard theme.
-As of November 2020, we have sold half of our allotment.
+As of January 2020, we have only have 6

 A $500 per person deposit is required at time of booking and

 final payment is due early June, 2020.